Climate Smart Water and Wastewater Companies

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) in the context of the International Climate Initiative (IKI)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) in the context of the International Climate Initiative (IKI)

-Country: Global with measures in Mexico, Peru and Thailand
+Country: Global with measures in Jordan, Mexico, Peru and Thailand

-In four pilot countries, the project is developing strategies for a climate-resilient, low-emissions water sector.
-Together with the respective executing agencies it agrees on measures that take into consideration all components of the urban water system, and optimises them for energy consumption and greenhouse gas emissions.
-In collaboration with the International Water Association (IWA), a carbon accounting tool is being developed with which it will be possible to estimate potential energy and emissions savings and which, in so doing, makes it possible to measure the water sector’s contribution to climate protection.
+In four partner countries, the project develops strategies for a climate-friendly, low-emission water sector.
+Together with the respective executing agencies, the project team agrees on measures that consider all components of the urban water cycle, and optimises them in terms of reduced energy consumption and greenhouse gas emissions.
+In collaboration with the International Water Association (IWA), the team has developed the ‘Energy Performance and Carbon Emissions Assessment and Monitoring’ (ECAM) tool.
+ECAM is a web-based evaluation tool used to assess potential energy and greenhouse gas savings.
+This tool makes it possible to measure the water sector’s contribution to climate protection.

-In the pilot countries, the project works with experts and managers, advising them on how to improve the policy, regulatory and institutional framework for the integration of emission reduction measures in the water sector.
-The advice focuses on the wider dissemination of the urban nexus approach, support for the implementation of national mitigation strategies and the introduction of appropriate financing strategies.
+In the partner countries, the project works with experts and managers, advising them on how to improve the political, regulatory and institutional conditions in the water sector.
+The advice focuses on the wider dissemination of successful greenhouse gas mitigation approaches, support in implementing national mitigation strategies, and the introduction of appropriate financing and monitoring mechanisms.

-In order to consolidate and further spread the technical know-how for the reduction of greenhouse gas emissions, the project supports the development of partnerships between utilities and networks the employees of the pilot utilities with other companies.
-The lessons learned by the pilot companies and authorities are fed into international guidelines for water and wastewater companies.
-IWA makes these available on a virtual information platform and also distributes them through international water networks and events.
+In order to consolidate and further spread technical expertise for reducing greenhouse gas emissions and climate risks at water and wastewater companies, the project supports the development of partnerships among companies and networks the employees of the partner operations with other companies.
+The lessons learned by the companies and authorities are input into international guidelines for water and wastewater companies.
+IWA makes these available on a virtual knowledge platform and distributes them through international water networks and events.